-To support the growing industry, Barrios used the newly-professionalized army to seize Maya land, killing peasants who resisted and selling the land to German immigrants (see p.
-1 of Economics and Resources).
+To support the growing industry, Barrios used the newlyprofessionalized Army to seize Maya land, killing peasants who resisted and selling the land to German immigrants (see Economics and Resources).
 Anti-vagrancy laws forced peasants to labor on the coffee plantations or state infrastructure projects.
 With no access to land for subsistence agriculture, living standards for poor Guatemalans deteriorated.